SauloCav/Compilers-and-Computer-Languages/README.md

 There are many techniques for parsing algorithms (vs FSA-centred lexical analysis), and the two main classes of algorithm are top-down and bottom-up parsing.

-Context-free grammars can be represented using Backus-Naur Form (BNF).
-BNF uses three classes of symbols: non-terminal symbols (phrases) enclosed by brackets <>, terminal symbols (tokens) that stand for themselves, and the metasymbol ::= - is defined to be.

 As derivations are ambiguous, a more abstract structure is needed.
 Parse trees generalise derivations and provide structural information needed by the later stages of compilation.